-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Search Minerals Inc., as at November 30, 2014, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Search Minerals Inc. as at November 30, 2015 and 2014, and its financial performance and cash flows for the years then ended in accordance with International Financial Reporting Standards.